-The defense is chaired by the advisor, who is responsible for directing the examination.
+The advisor chairs the defense and is responsible for directing the examination.
 The advisor opens the meeting by reviewing the examination procedures.
 The specific procedures will vary depending upon the wishes of the dissertation committee.
 The examination typically opens with a presentation of the dissertation research by the candidate.
 The student should consult with the advisor regarding the preferred length of this presentation.
-Following this presentation, the candidate is examined by the committee concerning any aspect of the dissertation and the student's knowledge of the broader discipline.
+Following this presentation, the committee examines the candidate concerning any aspect of the dissertation and the student's knowledge of the broader discipline.
 Only members of the committee may participate in the examination.
 Other persons present who wish to question the candidate must submit questions in writing to the advisor in advance of the examination.

 The defense is open to all members of the University community.
 The Dean may appoint an observer to attend the defense.
-Because the defense is a formal academic examination, attendance by family members and friends of the student who are not members of the University community is not permitted.
+Because the defense is a formal academic examination, the University does not permit attendance by family members and friends of the student who are not members of the University community.

-Following the examination, the student and observers (other than the Dean's representative) are asked to leave, and the committee discusses the adequacy of the dissertation and of the candidate's performance.
+Following the examination, the chair asks the student and observers to leave, and the committee discusses the adequacy of the dissertation and of the candidate's performance.
 The committee then takes a vote on the outcome of the defense.
-The candidate is then brought back into the room and privately informed of the decision of the committee.
-No spectators or guests, other than the Dean's representative, are allowed to be present during this part of the examination.
+The chair calls the candidate back into the room and privately describes the decision of the committee.
+No spectators or guests are present during this part of the examination.